 It was a response to those who like to claim that academic history is in ‘crisis’ and lacks relevance in the 21st century, and also to those who like to disparage experts (such as the politician Michael Gove, who infamously said in 2016 that people had had enough of ‘experts’).
-Cannadine (pictured) remains a keen defender of history and historical enquiry.
+Cannadine (pictured) remains a keen defender of history and historical inquiry.

 It remains important that we regularly remind ourselves of the importance of history and, as scholars, continually explain our purpose and defend our profession.
 I was therefore especially interested in a recent article by the journalist Jenni Russell, who has penned a very welcome and thoughtful article on the importance of studying history, which is (as she put it) the ‘topic that encompasses every human and pre-human experience that ever was’.

 Writing in the Times newspaper on November 7th, 2019, Russell pointed out that history ‘reveals all human nature, our capacity for cruelty and cooperation, love and hatred, and the extraordinary range of the societies in which we have lived and died, from hunting bands to empires, dictatorships to democracies’.